CS-SI/Orekit/src/site/markdown/configuration.md

 In order to simplify data updates for users and to avoid transformations errors, Orekit uses each supported data set in the native format in which it is publicly available.
-So if a user wants to take into account the Earth Orientation Parameters for a given year, for example, he will simply download the corresponding file for IERS server at [http://www.iers.org/IERS/EN/DataProducts/EarthOrientationData/eop.html](http://www.iers.org/IERS/EN/DataProducts/EarthOrientationData/eop.html) and drop it in the data storage system Orekit is configured to use, without any change to the data file itself.
+So if a user wants to take into account the Earth Orientation Parameters for a given year, for example, he or she will simply download the corresponding file for IERS server at [http://www.iers.org/IERS/EN/DataProducts/EarthOrientationData/eop.html](http://www.iers.org/IERS/EN/DataProducts/EarthOrientationData/eop.html) and drop it in the data storage system Orekit is configured to use, without any change to the data file itself.